AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 To get familiar with how an Alfresco Engineer or a Solution Developer can build and use a deployment package for Kubernetes we have created a simple hello world app that you can use for reference as you get started.

 The application consists of several components:
-- database to store the data, postgres in our case
+- Database to store the data, postgres in our case
-- backend rest service to Create/Read/Update/Delete entries in the db
+- Backend rest service to Create/Read/Update/Delete entries in the db
-- frontend app to proxy the backend service
+- Frontend app to proxy the backend service

 The interactions between the components is shown in the following diagram: